Singular Value-based Atmospheric Tomography with Fourier Domain Regularization (SAFR): The Singular Value-based Atmospheric Tomography with Fourier Domain Regularization Algorithm

 are used to convert the three-dimensional indices into linear indices.
-Note that $B$ is zero on elements with $j\neq \Tilde{j}$ or $k\neq \Tilde{k}.$ In particular, $B$ is non-zero only in $LGM^2$ of its total $LGM^4$ entries, see Figure~\ref{fig:visB}.
-Combining \eqref{idft_approximation} and \eqref{bjkl_approximation}, we now define the SAFR algorithm via its pseudo-code given in Algorithm~\ref{alg:SAFR_hrt}.
-Its soft real-time computations are given in Algorithm~\ref{alg:SAFR_srt}.
-Note that the terms $(-1)^{j+k}$ in the definition of $B$ cancel out within the final algorithm.
+In particular, $B$ is non-zero only in $LGM^2$ of its total $LGM^4$ entries, see Fig.~\ref{fig:visB}.
+Combining \eqref{idft_approximation} and \eqref{bjkl_approximation}, we can now define the SAFR algorithm via its pseudo-code given in Algorithm~\ref{alg:SAFR_hrt} (hard real-time computations) and Algorithm~\ref{alg:SAFR_srt} (soft real-time computations).
+Note that the hard real-time computations of SAFR are related to the computation of the mirror commands (via the turbulence layers) from sensor measurements, which have to be done throughout the AO observation, while the soft real-time computations are related to the pre-computation of the involved matrices, which only have to be (re)done whenever certain parameters at the telescope or in the atmosphere change.

 Note that the SAFR algorithm can also be interpreted as a certain type of MVM method.
 To see this, we start by defining the block-diagonal matrices